realtnt/realtnt/README.md

 ## 👨‍💻 About me:

-Getting back into developing after a 20 year hiatus!
+Getting back into dev after a 20 year hiatus!
 Worked in games between 2000 and 2002 and started learning Web Dev in January 2022.

 - :seedling: I'm currently learning HTML/CSS, JS and React.